nitrictech/docs/docs/guides/deploy.md

 ### Existing projects

 In order to import an existing project, it must have been scaffolded by using the Nitric CLI.
-Your projects _must_ contain a valid nitric.yaml file for it to function correctly.
+Your projects _must_ contain a valid `nitric.yaml` file for it to function correctly.

 <img alt="add existing project" src="../../assets/img/guides/deploy/add-project-existing.png" height="337.5" />

 ### Scaffold a new project

-Our template projects will give you a starting point with a basic hello world REST API.
+Our template projects will give you a starting point with a basic REST API.

-> Your new project will be scaffolded in the repository which you select.
+> Your new project will be scaffolded in the repository you select.

 <img alt="add new project" src="../../assets/img/guides/deploy/add-project-new.png" height="337.5" />

 In both of the scenarios you'll need to choose a production branch.
 This is the branch which Nitric Deploy will watch for any push events and trigger a deployment.

-You'll also need to specify which directory the Nitric source code is in - by default this would be './' but could be a few levels deeper if you are working in an existing monorepo.
+You'll also need to specify which directory the Nitric source code is in - by default this would be the root directory `./` but could be a few levels deeper if you are working in an existing monorepo.

 <br/>